Moving to Tokyo

 When we asked expats and global nomads about the quality of medical care in Tokyo, they replied:

 "Research clinics and hospitals online that are English-speaking beforehand.
 Contact clinics to ask if they perform certain procedures.
 Learn some common words to ask for specific things if you have to go to a Japanese-speaking clinic or hospital.
 Hospitals will not coddle you - you must advocate for yourself and be firm if you are having certain issues.
-Otherwise they may rush you out after a quick once-over," wrote one expat living in Tokyo.
+Otherwise they may rush you out after a quick once-over," stated one expat who made the move to Tokyo.

 What are medical services in Tokyo like?